 Fez is famous for its leather, and traditional tanneries, and the way the leather is produced has barely changed since medieval times.
 There are two types of vats.
 The ‘primer’ is a mix of pigeon poop and cow urine in one vat.
 This substance breaks down the skin, softens the skin, and removes any hair left behind.
 The skins are laid out to dry in the hot sun and massive pots are filled with dyes made from turmeric, poppy, mint and indigo amongst other things.

 The skin is soaked until the right color is achieved and is hung to dry.
 The colored leather is sold to leather smiths to make everything from purses to shoes and belts.

 The smell of the tanneries is overwhelming and we were given a mint sprig when we entered the tanneries, otherwise known as the “Moroccan gas mask….” and boy did we need it!

 The Fez Medina is a fantastic place to get lost.
-There are endless opportunities to taste the local foods, see the crafts and see things you wish you could unsee (hello camel head on a pole)!
+There are endless opportunities to taste the local foods, search for local goods, and see things you wish you could unsee (hello camel head on a pole)!